 As I said before, picking up girls has also a lot to do with drinking alcohol.

-When you stop drinking, these activities will mostly vanish.
-At least, that’s what happened with me.
+When you stop drinking, these activities may mostly vanish.
+At least, that’s what happened to me.

 Less social life may be an advantage to you if you are building a business because you will have more time to work.
 But, still, we are social animals and socializing is fun.
 Sure, you can do it without alcohol but it was harder to do for me.

 I also may add that this can change from person to person.
 If you enjoy sober activities, not drinking alcohol can make you more social.

 What Happened After Completing One Full Year Without Drinking Alcohol

 I listed the pros and cons of not drinking for a year, from my perspective.

 For me, the benefits substantially outweigh the downsides.
 My life is a lot better without alcohol.